18 Can’t Miss Hydrocodone Withdrawal Symptoms

 12. Dilated Pupils

-Hydrocodone and other opioids cause a person’s pupils to contract, or grow smaller, during intoxication.
-In fact, overdose causes this effect so strongly that the person will have what look like pinpoint pupils.
-Dilated, or widened, pupils are the result when the individual goes off hydrocodone.
+Hydrocodone and other opioids cause your pupils to contract, or grow smaller, during intoxication.
+In fact, overdose causes this effect so strongly that you will have what look like pinpoint pupils.
+Dilated, or widened, pupils can be visible when the individual goes off hydrocodone.

 13. Cravings